You've heard that investing in index funds can be a smart idea. But what exactly are index funds and what makes them good investments?

 Index Fund Definition

-Index funds will hold almost all of the securities in the same proportion as its respective index.
+Index funds will hold almost all of the securities in the same proportion as the respective index.
 Index funds can be structured as a mutual fund, an exchange-traded fund, or a unit investment trust.
-Several well-known companies that offer index funds are Vanguard, Fidelity and T. Rowe Price.
+Several well-known companies that offer index funds are Vanguard, Fidelity, and T. Rowe Price.

-Index funds are considered to be passively managed because the portfolio manager of each index fund is replicating the index, rather than trading securities based on his or her view of the potential risk/reward characteristics of various securities.
+Index funds are considered to be passively managed because the portfolio manager of each index fund is replicating the index, rather than trading securities based on their view of the potential risk/reward characteristics of various securities.
 Conversely, an actively-managed fund has a portfolio manager who is buying and selling securities based on an opinion about which securities will accomplish the fund's objectives.

-If you want to invest in diversified U.S. large cap index funds, you might buy the Vanguard 500 Index Fund Investor Shares (VFINX).
-In doing so, you wouldn't pay an upfront sales charge, and your total ongoing expense ratio is a cheap 0.16%.
-Don't assume that all index funds are cheap.
-For example, there are many other index funds that track the S&P 500 Index that have expense ratios as high as 1.50% or more; that's ten times more than the Vanguard 500 Index Fund.
+If you want to invest in diversified U.S. large-cap index funds, you might buy the Vanguard 500 Index Fund Admiral Shares (VFIAX).
+In doing so, your total ongoing expense ratio is a cheap 0.04% and it only takes a minimum $3,000 investment to get started.
+But don't assume that all index funds are cheap.
+For example, there are many other index funds that track the S&P 500 Index that have expense ratios as high as 1.50% or more; that's over 30 times more than the Vanguard 500 Index Fund Admiral Shares.
 After you decide which index you want to buy, be sure to research the costs of the investment options.

 Indexes come in many varieties.
-Some indexes may include nearly all of the stocks in the U.S. (such as the Wilshire 5000 Index) or other countries (such as the MSCI Brazil Index).
+Some indexes may include nearly all of the stocks in the U.S. such as the Wilshire 5000 Index or profile a single country such as the MSCI Brazil Index (EWZ).
 Indexes may also be subsets of other indexes.
-For example, Standard & Poor's breaks down the S&P 1500 Composite index into a number of different indexes.
-The S&P 500/Citigroup Value Index includes the stocks with the largest stocks in the S&P 1500 that are considered value stocks.
+Standard & Poor's combines three indexes to create the S&P 1500 Composite Index (SPR) which covers about 90% of the U.S. market capitalization.
+The S&P 500 Pure Value Index (SPXPV) is a style-concentrated index that tracks stocks in the S&P 500 based on strong value characteristics.
+The S&P SmallCap 600 Growth (SMLG) includes the smallest stocks in the S&P 1500 that are considered growth stocks.